Austin Lewis (footballer): Football

 Lewis retired in 1903 after 87 VFL games, for a career total of exactly 200.
 His 192 games for Melbourne included the club's 1900 Grand Final win, and was the club record until it was broken by Percy Beames in Round 14, 1943.

+At the conclusion of his playing career, Lewis became a curator at the Melbourne Cricket Ground.

+Legacy

+In 2014, a vintage jumper worn by Lewis in the 1900 VFL Grand Final was placed for sale by his descendants.
+It was reportedly "one of the oldest in Australian football", but was withdrawn from sale after failing to meet the reserve price.